VIDA-NYU/BugDoc/README.md

 #### 2.1.1 PostgresSQL Configuration

 The experiments also assume a database instance with the following [configuration](sigmod20/experiments/db.conf).
 Additionally, the specified user must be *superuser* in the specified database, and the *plpythonu* language extension should be created.
 Please refer to the official [instructions](https://www.postgresql.org/docs/11/sql-createlanguage.html).
+The following are the most common steps to install the extension:

+    $ brew tap petere/postgresql
+    $ brew install petere/postgresql/postgresql@11
+    $ createdb debugdb
+    $ psql debugdb
+    $ debugdb=# CREATE ROLE raoni WITH LOGIN SUPERUSER PASSWORD 'password';
+    $ debugdb=# CREATE LANGUAGE plpythonu;

+This [post](https://dev.nextthought.com/blog/2018/09/getting-started-with-pgsql-plpythonu.html) is good troubleshoot if the pyhton extension does not work.